jonroby/mod-cli/README.md

 More specifically, actions/action creators are added to components and reducers and not vice versa.
 Similarly, state is added to reducers and to components.

-With that in mind, this command will create the action constant and creator, AND includes constant into the reducer (it will also create the reducer and reducer file if it doesn't ):
+With that in mind, this command will create the action constant and creator AND includes a constant into the reducer (it will also create the reducer and reducer file if it doesn't exist):

 `$ mod -a <action> -r <reducer>`